alpacahq/alpaca-docs/content/broker/integration/account-opening/crypto-trading-broker.md

 Alpaca supports crypto trading 24 hours a day, every day.
 Crypto is available for testing in sandbox, in case you want to allow your users to trade crypto please reach out to the Sales or Developer Success team.

 Crypto trading is currently available for eligible international participants and participants in all US jurisdictions with the exception of New York.
-Existing Alpaca users in approved jurisdictions can enable crypto trading capabilities now via the dashboard.

-New users in approved jurisdictions can sign up for an account [here](https://app.alpaca.markets/signup) to start trading crypto now.

 ## Enabling Crypto